jon1Santos-JS/ecommerce-interface/README.md

 * Dynamic Routes: To generate routes based on food's id.
 * Lib Folder: To share the request function through the pages on server-side.
 * Usereducer: To manipulate values and functions inside shopping-bag state.
+* Local Storage: To store the user shopping-bag state in the browser.

 #### Sass